 As is demonstrated in Fig. 1.4, the results of an RCT in the garment industry in Tanzania by Higuchi et al. (2016), where not only classroom lectures but also on-site training by instructors was offered, are instructive.
-It is clear that improved management practices, measured by a management score, were increasingly adopted more or less equally for a while after the training by the groups receiving both classroom and on-site training, only classroom training, and only on-site training.
+It is clear that improved management practices, measured by a management score,4 were increasingly adopted more or less equally for a while after the training by the groups receiving both classroom and on-site training, only classroom training, and only on-site training.
 The control group receiving no training also adopted some improved management practices due to imitation.
 The management score, however, began declining 1.5 years after the training, presumably because the trainees sorted out irrelevant practices.
-A major finding is that only the group receiving both classroom and on-site training continued to increase value added, which indicates that the combination of conceptual training in the classroom and practical training on-site leads to the sustainable growth of enterprises.
+A major finding is that only the group receiving both classroom and on-site training on-site training in the classroom and practical training on-site leads to the sustainable growth of enterprises.